gotmax23/ansible-role-update/README.md

 [![Github Actions Molecule workflow status][badge-molecule-workflow]][link-molecule-workflow] [![Github Actions Galaxy workflow status][badge-galaxy-workflow]][link-galaxy-workflow]

-Ansible role to check and optionally installs system updates.
+Ansible role that checks for and optionally installs system updates.
 It also has to the option to print upgradeable packages without actually upgrading them.

 ## Requirements

 For right now, I only test this role using the latest release of the `ansible` pip package, which includes all the collections that are no longer part of `ansible-core`.
 This is the supported method.
 However, if you choose to use `ansible-core` or still use Ansible 2.9, you must manually install the following collections:
 - community.general